Make It Pretty

 Here's a hint: Colorful containers are another way to add a splash of interest to the garden.

 Make maintaining your vegetable garden design easier with a layer of mulch.
 An inch or two of mulch helps your soil hold moisture during hot, dry weather.
 It also stops most weeds from sprouting.
 Plus, mulch keeps many soil-borne diseases from splashing up onto plant leaves and infecting them.

 Here's a hint: Spread mulch over your pathways so you won't get muddy feet when you're in the garden.

 Flowers aren't the only way to add color to your vegetable garden design -- a number of vegetables can, too.
 For example, the Swiss chard shown here adds a bright note to the bed.
 Other attractive vegetables include eggplant, red cabbage, purple kohlrabi, and red-leaf lettuce.
 Different tomatoes and peppers bear fruits in shades of red, orange, yellow, cream, purple, and green.
 And many herbs offer good looks -- including thyme, chives, and parsley.

 Bring On the Birds

-Natural gardeners know the value of attracting birds to the garden.
+Natural gardeners know the value of attracting birds to a vegetable garden design.
 Many common birds, including robins, mockingbirds, wrens, and warblers eat harmful insects.
 Include a source of water in your garden to attract your feathered friends.
 Here, a simple birdbath set among herbs does the trick.

 Here's a hint: Birds will appreciate a source of shelter nearby, so if you can, plant a shrub or small tree near your garden.

-Use garden ornaments -- from birdhouses to statuary -- to embellish your garden.
+Use garden ornaments -- from birdhouses to statuary -- to embellish your vegetable garden design.
 Anything goes -- as long as it suits your personal style.
 This blue birdhouse does double duty: It looks good and provides a spot for birds to live.